 - member of the scholarly advisory committee (Wissenschaftlicher Beirat) of the Institute of Contemporary History Munich-Berlin

 - member of the editorial advisory board of the Vierteljahreshefte für Zeitgeschichte

 - member of the editorial advisory board of Women's History Review

 Areas of supervision for prospective research students: twentieth-century Germany; comparative perspectives in twentieth-century European social and cultural history, particularly in relation to gender, nationalism and imperialism; youth and youth movements; gender, war and reconstruction.

-I have supervised doctoral work on the history of consumer culture in Britain and Germany and on the history of women's organisations in the Nottingham region.
+I have supervised doctoral work on the history of consumer culture in Britain and Germany and on the history of women's organizations in the Nottingham region.
 This has included a Collaborative Doctoral Award partnership with Nottingham City Museums and Galleries which focused on the John Player Advertising Archive: the project focused on the promotional and advertising campaigns undertaken by Player's between the 1950s and the 1980s and the holder of this award, Daniel O'Neill, graduated with his PhD in August 2015.

 'Die Konstruktion der "Minderwertigkeit" in der NS-Fotografie', lecture given to summer school at Ravensbrueck concentration camp memorial site, August 2014

 'Geschlechterordnung und "Volksgemeinschaft", paper at conference 'Die deutsche Gesellschaft im Nationalsozialismus: Forschungspositionen und -perspektiven'.
 Zentrum fuer Zeithistorische Forschung Potsdam, September 2013